deepfinessed/isonomial/README.md

 1. Ensure you have python installed.
 It can be downloaded at https://www.python.org/downloads/.

-2. Install and configure Docker.
-It can be downloaded at https://www.docker.com/get-started.
+2. Install and configure Docker and docker-compose.
+It can be downloaded at https://www.docker.com/get-started

+3. Install Poetry: `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`

+4. From the `app` directory, run `poetry install`.

-3. Set environment variables.
+5. Set environment variables.
 The backend requires a large number of environment variables to operate correctly, located in a `.env` file.
 For ease of setup, you can fill in the marked fields in `env_template.txt` and save it in the same directory as `.env`.

 Importantly, a Google Maps API Key is required to run the backend.
 You can get one by following the instructions at https://developers.google.com/maps/documentation/javascript/get-api-key.